jaydio/rosbackup-ng/README.md

 ## ROADMAP

-The following features are planned for future releases:
+The following features are planned for future releases.

 ### Notification Channels
 - Telegram integration for backup status notifications